yuanshunning/pickit-docs/docs/robot-integrations/universal-robots/urcap/universal_robots_urcap_example_picking_program.rst

 The program implements a simple task where Pickit is used to continuously pick objects from a detection region and place them in a specified location.
 No assumptions are made on how objects are laid out in the detection region, so the program is a good starting point to build a wide range of applications.
 Objects can be stacked randomly, or in a pattern, touching or not.

 The program assumes a fixed camera mount for simplicity.
-Please refer to the  `robot mounted camera <#robot_mounted_camera>`__ advanced topic to learn how to adapt the example to robot mounted camera setups.
+Please refer to the :ref:`urcap-robot-mounted-camera` advanced topic to learn how to adapt the example to robot mounted camera setups.

 |image0|